tabwrangler/tabwrangler/README.md

 | `showBadgeCount`      | `true`                    |                                                             | Whether to show the length of the closed tab list as a badge on the URL bar icon                    |
 | `whitelist`           | `['about:', 'chrome://']` |                                                             | Array of patterns to check against.
 If a tab's URL matches a pattern, the tab is never auto-closed |
 | `wrangleOption`       | `'withDupes'`             | `'exactURLMatch'`, `'hostnameAndTitleMatch'`, `'withDupes'` | How to handle duplicate entries in the closed tabs list                                             |

+## Privacy Policy

+Tab Wrangler does not transmit any data about you or your usage of Tab Wrangler.
+There is no tracking, there are no analytics, and there are no advertisements.

 ## Contributing